mozilla/ichnaea/docs/index.rst

 Ichnaea
 =======

 ``Ichnaea`` is a service to provide geolocation coordinates from other sources of data (Bluetooth, cell or WiFi networks, GeoIP, etc.).
-It is using both :term:`Cell-ID` and Wi-Fi based positioning (:term:`WPS`) approaches.
+It uses both :term:`Cell-ID` and Wi-Fi based positioning (:term:`WPS`) approaches.

 Mozilla hosts an instance of this service, called the `Mozilla Location Service <https://wiki.mozilla.org/CloudServices/Location>`_